EngineerKamesh/igb/Errata.md

 * The link to Charlie Robbin's blog post, *Scaling Isomorphic JavaScript Code*, provided on page 35, no longer works since the Nodejitsu website has been shut down.
 An archived version of the article can be found here: [http://archive.is/ZrVMc](http://archive.is/ZrVMc)

+## Chapter 3

+On page 83, there is a typo in the second line of code for the GopherJS example to change the CSS style property of an element.
+It should be:
+`element := js.Get("document").Call("getElementById", "primaryContent")`

 ## Chapter 9

 * Page 353, 1st paragraph, it should read "Figure 9.8 is a screenshot of the live clock cogs displayed on the homepage."